k-farruh/k-farruh.github.io/_portfolio/intellekt_trans.md

   preview_only: true
   width: "300"
   path: /images/portfolio/intellect_trans.png
-summary: Participated as an Organizing Committee member in the Intelligent Rail System Transportation Summit, contributing to the event's organization and discussions on intelligent rail transportation systems.
+excerpt: Participated as an Organizing Committee member in the Intelligent Rail System Transportation Summit, contributing to the event's organization and discussions on intelligent rail transportation systems.
 ---

 ![IntellektTrans](../../images/portfolio/intellect_trans.png)